tychonievich/graphics/md/text/minimal-webgl.md

 WebGL renders into a `canvas` in the `body`, which should be given a `width` and `height` (measured in pixels).

-We'll also need a `script` to store Javascript in.
+We'll also need a `script` to store JavaScript in.
 Technically that can go anywhere, but it is traditional to put it in the `head`.

 ```html